 Once the first layer is completely deposited, the build platform drops down by a small amount equal to the layer thickness and the printing again starts for the second layer.
 This time the first layer and the second layer are still hot and as a result, they fuse together for a strong bond.
 This process continues till the complete object is printed.

 After printing, the object can be easily removed by hand or with a simple scrapper.
 The FDM printed parts have visible layer lines and are generally very coarse.
 It can be further post-processed by sanding, polishing, priming & painting, acetone vapour smoothing, electroplating, etc.

 More About FDM 3D Printing Technology

 The accuracy of FDM/FFF printers is least in comparison with the other technologies.
-It is dependent on the minimum distance vertical distance the bed (nozzle in some cases) can travel.
-Minimum the distance better will be the accuracy.
-The accuracy also depends on various other factors like the filament, layer thickness, speed, and other parameters set while slicing the object.
+It is dependent on the minimum layer thickness that can be achieved with the machine.
+Smaller the layer thickness, better the accuracy.
+The accuracy also depends on various other factors like the filament, speed, and other parameters that are set while slicing the object.

 A heated bed is recommended for filaments like ABS, HIPS, Polycarbonate, ASA, and even Nylon.

 FDM printed parts are mostly recommended to be used for Form and fitment testing, jigs & fixture, and most industrial usage for prototyping.
 The parts have good dimensional accuracy but are aesthetically very coarse.